Rob-Alex/Meadows/README.md

 # MEADOWS

-**MEADOWS** is a finite volume solver developed in Rust.
+**MEADOWS** is a electromagnetic solver developed in Rust.
 It's designed for simulating electromagnetic wave propagation and interaction in various environments.
 The project aims to provide a flexible and efficient platform for both academic research and industrial applications in the field of computational electromagnetics.

 ## Project Objectives

 - **Visualization**: Implement a visualization module to render the model of the simulation environment.
-I am thinking of using `gfx-rs` / `gfx-hal` or another hardware abstraction layer for graphics rendering.
+I am thinking of using `wgpu` or another hardware abstraction layer for graphics rendering.

 ## TODOs